choprashweta/Adversarial-Debiasing/README.md

 We utilized three models for our experiments, to ascertain the success of our Adversarial Debiasing approach:

 - Baseline XGBoost Classifier: To get a baseline understanding of how well a strong simple classifier would perform on our task of toxicity classification, we utilized the distributed gradient boosting library XGBoost.
 This was implemented on top of a TF-IDF based bag of words representation of our comment text.
 This allowed us to have a benchmark, against which we could measure the performance of our regular classifier, thus ensuring we built a strong classifier to begin with.
-(Implemented in BoW_Toxicity_Classifier.ipynb)
+Implementation can be found here: [BoW_Toxicity_Classifier.ipynb](https://github.com/choprashweta/Adversarial-Debiasing/blob/master/BoW_Toxicity_Classifier.ipynb)

 - Classifier: Our regular classifier was built in the form of a neural network.
 We utilized an uncased pretrained BERT layer to form our comment text representations, using a PyTorch implementation of Google Research’s BERT model, created by HuggingFace.
 On top of this, we added one dropout and three linear layers to create the Classifier.
-(Implemented in Regular_Classifier.ipynb)
+Implementation can be found here: [Regular_Classifier.ipynb](https://github.com/choprashweta/Adversarial-Debiasing/blob/master/Regular_Classifier.ipynb)

 - Fair Classifier (Classifier + Adversary): For our final model that implements the Adversarial Debiasing, we utilized our regular classifier, itself, as the predictor portion of the model.
 For the adversary, we utilized a distinct shallow network of two linear layers.
 The point of connection between the two networks, the classifier and the adversary, was that the hidden penultimate layer of the classifier formed the input to the adversary.
-(Implemented in Debiased_Classifier.ipynb)
+Implementation can be found here: [Debiased_Classifier.ipynb](https://github.com/choprashweta/Adversarial-Debiasing/blob/master/Debiased_Classifier.ipynb)

 Running our data through these three models, we calculated both performance and fairness metrics on a held-out test dataset to report our results.